 This condition represents errors that occur while executing SQL statements, either as part of query operations or command execution, either explicitly or implicitly, as caused e.g. by with-transaction.
-The following initialization arguments and accessors exist: Initarg: :database Accessor: sql-database-error-database Description: The database object that was involved in the incident.
-Initarg: :error-id Accessor: sql-error-error-id Description: The numeric or symbolic error specification returned by the database back-end.
-The values and semantics of this are interface specific.
-Initarg: :secondary-error-id Accessor: sql-error-secondary-error-id Description: The secondary numeric or symbolic error specification returned by the database back-end.
-The values and semantics of this are interface specific.
-Initarg: :message Accessor: sql-error-database-message Description: A string describing the problem that occurred, possibly one returned by the database backend.
+The following initialization arguments and accessors exist:

+Description: The numeric or symbolic error specification returned by the database back-end.
+The values and se-

-SQL-CONNECTION-ERROR -- condition representing errors during connection sql-connection-error, sql-database-error, sql-error, sql-condition, condition, t
+Description: The secondary numeric or symbolic error specification returned by the database back-end.
+The sql-connection-error, sql-database-error, sql-error, sql-condition, condition, t